UoA-eResearch/ahuahu_great_mercury/README.md

 * install and set up a working Collective Access instance
 * perform an in-place update to Collective Access
+* update the profile used by Collective Access

 ## Profiles